akiomiyao/tif/README.md

 ### Citing TIF

-- Transposon Insertion Finder (TIF): a novel program for detection of de novo transpositions of transposon (2014) .
+- Cite this article as: Nakagome M, Solovieva E, Takahashi A, Yasue H, Hirochika H, Miyao A (2014) Transposon Insertion Finder (TIF): a novel program for detection of de novo transpositions of transposable elements.
+BMC Bioinformatics 5:71.
+- doi:10.1186/1471-2105-15-71

 ### Update